romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are planning to release a series of updates for your GitHub Action.
+Q: You are planning to release a series of updates for your GitHub Action.
 What approach should you take to create an effective release strategy?
 <details><summary>Show the answer</summary><p>

 - **Use semantic versioning to tag releases, providing clear information about the nature of each update**